 In the first half of the workshop, two expert panels addressed the latest in deploying projects and the unique values of energy storage applications.
 The second half consisted of roundtable discussions with an opportunity to report-back and summarize recommendations.

-Roundtable Topic Overviews
+Roundtable Topic Overviews and Summaries

 Dr. Imre Gyuk,